Green Ribbon Club: Decline

 The failure to carry the Exclusion Bill, one of the favourite projects of the faction, was a blow to its influence, which declined rapidly after the flight of Shaftesbury, the confiscation of the city of London's charter, and the discovery of the Rye House Plot, in which many of its members were implicated.
-In 1685 John Ayloffe, who was found to have been a dubber at the King's Head Tavern and a green-ribbon man, was executed in front of the premises on the spot where the pope-burning bonfires had been kindled; and although the tavern was still in existence in the time of Queen Anne, the Green Ribbon Club which made it famous did not survive the accession of James II.
+In 1685 John Ayloffe, who was found to have been a clubber at the King's Head Tavern and a green-ribbon man, was executed in front of the premises on the spot where the pope-burning bonfires had been kindled; and although the tavern was still in existence in the time of Queen Anne, the Green Ribbon Club which made it famous did not survive the accession of James II.

-Back to life, in 2023

-After over 350 years and in the very same location, The Green Ribbon Club is back in business.
-A members-only speakeasy The Green Ribbon Club is now paying homage to the rich history of the site at 193 Fleet Street.
-The Green Ribbon Club is open below the Boutique Hair Salon, Maison Arslan.